Russia: Several dead after university shooting in Siberia | DW | 20.09.2021

 Students and staff locked themselves in the rooms, and the university urged those who could leave campus to do so.
 Some reportedly fled through windows.

-The perpetrator, who is still unidentified, used a non-lethal gun, according to the Perm State University press service.
+The perpetrator, who is still unidentified, used a "traumatic" firearm, according to the Perm State University press service.
+Such guns are designed to fire non-lethal rubber or plastic projectiles, but can be modified to fire other ammunition.
+There was no immediate information on the gunman's possible motivation.

 It wasn't immediately clear whether the victims sustained injuries from the shooting or from trying to escape the building.
+Reported figures range from six to 14 people injured.
 Local police were on their way to the site of the incident, state news agency Tass reported.

 Russia's Investigate Committee has opened a murder probe into the aftermath of the incident.
 Russia has strict restrictions on civilian firearm ownership, but some categories of guns are available for purchase for hunting and self defense.